 How to Buy Bitcoin and Crypto with NatWest

-- Visit eToro to sign up and verify your identity.
+- Create an account on eToro and verify your identity.

-- Select the 'Deposit Funds' button on the bottom left of your screen.
+- Click on the 'Deposit Funds' option, located at the bottom left of the interface.

 - Choose 'GBP' and your intended payment method, then transfer funds from NatWest.